webtechandbiz/WTAB-SEO-assistant/README.md

 # WTAB-author-assistant
-very simple plugin to assist the author in making a great job:
+very simple plugin to assist the author in making a better job:
 - alert the author whether the title of the post is already used for other published posts (come in handy to avoid duplicate contents)
 - delete specific (customizable) words from the post URL